trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 evaluation period.

-**Important Note:** A run can choose *not* to return any tweets for an interest profile on a particular day, if it does not believe that there are any relevant tweets for that interest profile on that day.
+**Important Note:** A run can choose *not* to return any tweets for an interest profile on a particular day, if the system does not believe that there are any relevant tweets for that interest profile on that day.
 See more details regarding the evaluation metrics below.